Help center Build/Edit Workflows

 Decide which task you’d like to share

-First click on the task you’d like to check permissions for, then click “Permissions” in the center of your screen.
+First, click on the task you’d like to check permissions for, then click “Permissions” or the lock icon in the top center of your screen.
 You’ll see a box appear which contains the permission options for this task, as shown below.

 Decide which tasks you’d like to hide

-Now you need to turn off the task permissions for all the other tasks (or headings) in your workflow.
-This is important, otherwise the person you share your workflow with will be able to see all your tasks.
+Now you need to turn off visibility for all the other tasks (or headings) in your workflow.
+This is important, otherwise, the person you share your workflow with will be able to see all your tasks.

 Multi-select consecutive tasks – Hold down the ‘Shift’ key (Windows & macOS) and use your mouse to click on a task at the beginning and end of your task list, and all those tasks will become highlighted.